- Switzerland travel tips: how to save money for train, food, and more

 The railway up to Jung fraujoch was built in 1912, taking tourists on a 35 minutes ride from Kleine Scheidegg.
 At the top there’s the Sphinx Observatory where you can take in the view of the surrounding mountains without being out in the cold.
 There’s also an ice palace and various other things at the top, although a kind Malaysian lady who I ran into at Harder Kulm said that once you have time to take in the view, you are better off spending time at the other towns.

-Ticket cost: Interlaken to Jungfraujoch return CHF 210.80, best to check the price online here
+Ticket cost: Interlaken to Jungfraujoch return CHF 210.80

 On the other side of Lauterbrunnen, Grindelwald is a much bigger ski town with better amenities and shopping.
 In fact, I saw the biggest Co Op in my entire trip in Switzerland here!
 It is closer to Kleine Scheidegg, and about half an hour from Lauterbrunnen and a little less from Interlaken.

-It is also idyllic, though lacks the cliff side charms o f Lauterbrunnen.
-Given that I had very limited time, I didn’t get a chance to see much o f Grindelwald, but here’s an article of some great summer activities to do there.
+It is also idyllic, though lacks the cliff side charms of Lauterbrunnen.
+Given that I had very limited time, I didn’t get a chance to see much of Grindelwald, but here’s an article about some great summer activities to do there.
 It is also a very popular ski town that flourishes in winter.

 Which town to stay in Jungfrau region

 As I’ve mentioned before, Jungfrau region can be a little confusing.
-Depending on how long you have and what your aim is, here’s some pointers on each town and where to stay:
+Depending on how long you have and what your aim is, here are some pointers on each town and where to stay: